steebchen/prisma-client-go/docs/reference/02-find.md

 ).Exec(ctx)
 ```

-To explore more query filter, see [all possible query filters](./03-filters.md).
+To explore more query filters, see [all possible query filters](./03-filters.md).

 ### Querying for relations

-In a query, you can query for relations by using "Some" or "Every".
-You can also query for deeply nested relations.
+You can query for relations by using "Some" or "Every" to query for records where only some or all of the records match respectively.
+You can nest those queries as deep as you like.

 ```go
 // get posts which have at least one comment with a title "My Title" and that post's comments are all "What up?"